miakepia/portfolio/pages/work.md

 <div class="intro">
    <h1>Work</h1>

-    For the past few years, I've been working at the Government Digital Service.
-I like to fix the basics.
-Something else, something else, probably.

-    Since 2016 I've been working on improving the GOV.UK platform.
+    Since 2016 I've been a designer at the UK Government Digital Service, making things better for users and teams on GOV.UK.

 </div>
 </section>